AustP/react-flux/README.md

 });
 ```

 If you want your runner to update the store's state, you can either return a [reducer](#reducer-function) (to update immediately) or a promise that resolves with a reducer (to update eventually).
-If you don't want your runner to update the state at all, simply don't return anything or return a promise that doesn't resolve with anything (this is useful when a side-effect requires the result from another side-effect).
+If you don't want your runner to update the state at all, simply don't return anything or return a promise that doesn't resolve with anything.

 ```(ts)
 // these runners update the state